mmmarinho/ROS2_Tutorial/docs/source/installation.rst

 ===========================   ================================================================================================================================================
-software-properties-common_   Allows us to access the ROS2 packages using :program:`apt`. curl_                         Helps downloading installation/configuration files from the terminal. terminator_                   ROS uses plenty of terminals, so this helps keep one's sanity intact by enabling the management of several terminals in a single window.
+software-properties-common_   Allows us to access the ROS2 packages using :program:`apt`. curl_                         Helps download installation/configuration files from the terminal. terminator_                   ROS uses plenty of terminals, so this helps keep one's sanity intact by enabling the management of several terminals in a single window.
 Despite what some might say, this particular terminator has no interest whatsoever in Sarah Connor. git_                          The trendy source control program everyone mentions in their CV.
 You might be interested in knowing why it's called :code:`git`.
 ===========================   ================================================================================================================================================